Mondesi, Minor lead Royals to 7-3 win over Pirates | WTOP

 Mondesi hit a 417-foot drive beyond the bullpen in right field to give the Royals a 5-2 lead in the sixth.
 It was the second home run of the year for Mondesi, who was playing in his first home game this season.

+“That ball was hammered,” Matheny said.
+“He wasn’t trying to do too much.
+He’s really been in a good place.
+That gave us a little bit of breathing room.”

-Reynolds connected on a long home run to straightaway center field for Pittsburgh.
+Reynolds connected on a long home run to straightaway center field in the eighth.

-The Royals got two runs in the eighth.
+The Royals got two runs in the bottom half.
 Gutierrez’s fielder’s choice drove in Nicky Lopez, and Michael A. Taylor’s double scored Gutierrez.

 TRAINER’S ROOM